 Limitations of Smart Objects

-Keep in mind that there is one major disadvantage of using smart objects — you can’t make any adjustments that alter the pixel data.
+Keep in mind that one major disadvantage of using smart objects is that you can’t make any adjustments that alter the pixel data.
 This means you can’t perform actions such as dodging and burning, cloning, or painting.

 If you need to make these kinds of changes, you can clone a new layer on top of the smart object layer or work with a duplicate.